JonasLW/Cherenkov-Radiation/README.md

 # Cherenkov-Radiation

-The purpose of this repository is to plot quantities related to Cherenkov radiation.
-The code is spread over four files, two for functions and two for scripting.\
+The purpose of this repository is to plot quantities related to Cherenkov radiation.\newline The code is spread over four files, two for functions and two for scripting.\

 Plotting.py      - Utility functions for the purpose of efficient plotting\